ACINQ/eclair/docs/release-notes/eclair-vnext.md

 zmqpubhashblock=tcp://127.0.0.1:29000
 ```

+### Per node relay fees

+Relay fees are now set per node instead of per channel:

+- If you set the relay fees for a node with the `updaterelayfee` API, all new channels with this node will use these fees.
+- Otherwise the default relay fees set in `eclair.conf` will be used: this means that changing `eclair.conf` will update the fees for all channels where the fee was not manually set.

+Note that you can use the `updaterelayfee` API *before* opening a channel to ensure that the channel doesn't use the default relay fees from `eclair.conf`.

+:warning: When updating eclair, the relay fees for your existing channels will be reset to the value from your `eclair.conf`.
+You should use the `updaterelayfee` API to reconfigure relay fees if you don't want to use the default fees for every node you're connected to.

 ### Beta support for anchor outputs

 Anchor outputs is still disabled by default, but users willing to try it can activate it by adding the following line to `eclair.conf`: